-- Mortar Creek flows at Mortar Creek Road are eroding the streambank upstream. - Mortar Creek flows at Mortar Creek Road are eroding the bridge abutment and threatening the integrity of the structure.
+- Mortar Creek flows are resulting in natural erosion of the streambank in the vicinity of the bridge at Mortar Creek Road. - Mortar Creek flows are resulting in natural erosion in the vicinity of the bridge abutments and threatening the integrity of the structure.